 Planning will be the responsibility of the class teachers and, where needed, support from the subject leader will be available.

-The teachers make use of the English Curriculum books and text type document to identify which texts they are using and the non-narrative text type along with the poetry they have to plan for.
+The teachers make use of the English curriculum books and text type document to identify which texts they are using and the non-narrative text type along with the poetry they have to plan for.
+For phonics and spelling, we make use of the RWI schemes, and the lesson plans and resources can be found in the Handbooks.